szczurek9/LoW-Engine/README.md

  - Is quick and fast (tested on i5-9600K, Windows 10 Home)
  - Is easy to code in
  - Batch games made in this engine even work in Windows XP
+ - Is actively developed

+# Usage
+Engine is not released with proper tutorial or documentation about how to use it but you can see it in action in my game Legends of Wpierdol

+# Contact
+Tiktok: @szczur_09